Schenectady, New York Work Visa Lawyers

 Depending on the employer, a foreign worker may be required to provide proof of a valid passport, proof of binding ties to a residence outside the U.S., and submit to an interview at the U.S. embassy or consulate in the foreign workers home country to prove they are legally allowed to work in Schenectady New York.

-Likewise, the government will often require evidence that the applicant for the work visa be able to perform the work specified on the visa.
+Likewise, the government will often require evidence that the applicant for the work visa be able to perform the work stated on the visa.
 This visa application process can be confusing and time consuming.
 Talking about it with a Work Visa attorney in Schenectady may speed up the process.
 Contact a local attorney soon.

 Life in Schenectady